-The US Food and Drug Administration (FDA) warns on the medication labeling for Xanax that the drug is not to be taken long-term even with medical necessity due to the high risk for physical drug dependence and difficult withdrawal symptoms that can occur when the medication is discontinued.
+The US Food and Drug Administration (FDA) warns on the medication labeling for Xanax that the drug has a high risk for physical drug dependence and difficult withdrawal symptoms can occur when the medication is discontinued.

 Overdose death rates in Massachusetts are very high—higher than national averages.
-The Centers for Disease Control and Prevention (CDC) reports that the overdose death rate for Massachusetts in 2015 was 25.7 per 100,000 population as opposed to the national overdose fatality rate of 16.3 per 100,000 population.
+The Centers for Disease Control and Prevention (CDC) reports that the overdose death rate for Massachusetts in 2020 was 33.9 per 100,000 population as opposed to the national overdose fatality rate of 28.3 per 100,000 population.